 In May 2016 the then Home Secretary, Theresa May, announced an ambitious fire reform programme aimed at making England's fire and rescue services more effective, professional, and accountable.
-The Government felt that this reform agenda needed to be owned by the sector with the sector empowered to shape and deliver reforms and become self-transforming.

-Included in this agenda together with the establishment of an inspection regime led by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) was the creation of the Fire Standards Board.
+Included in this agenda together with the establishment of an inspection regime led by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) was the creation of the independent Fire Standards Board.
 This body was tasked with developing a coherent and comprehensive set of professional standards for the Service.
 It was given the role to oversee the identification, development, and maintenance of professional standards for the benefit of the profession, the services and the public served by them.
 It began operating in 2019, and, following the work necessary to identify what areas of service activity required standards and the process for producing them, the first Standards were published in February 2021.

 The Board's composition reflects its major stakeholders.
-In addition to the independent Chair and Vice-Chair, the Board includes the Chair of the National Fire Chiefs Council (NFCC); a representative each from the Local Government Association (LGA); the Police, Fire and Crime Commissioners Association (APCC); and the Home Office.
+In addition to the independent Chair and Vice-Chair, the Board includes the Chair of the National Fire Chiefs Council (NFCC); a representative each from the Local Government Association (LGA); the Association of Police, Fire and Crime Commissioners (APCC); and the Home Office.
 All who attend do so as representatives not delegates.
 The list of 2023/24 Board members is at Annex A: Fire Standards Board Membership.